cmse822/cmse822.github.io/index.md

 ### Use of HPCC

 The course assignments and projects will utilize the MSU campus High Performance Computing Center (HPCC).
-All students must obtain an account on the HPCC.
-The best way to get an HPCC is through your research mentor.
-If this is not feasible, talk to the course instructor about getting an account.
+All students must have an account on the HPCC.
+If you don't already have one, one will be made for you at the start of this course.

 ### Pre-class Assignments